Table of Contents

-Closed Captions assume the viewer cannot hear.
+Captions assume the viewer cannot hear.
 They are time synchronized text of the audio content and include non-speech elements like noises.

 Subtitles assume the viewer can hear but doesn’t understand the language.
 Subtitles translate the audio into another language and don’t include non-speech elements.

 In the United States, the distinction between closed captions and subtitles is important.
 However, in other countries – like in Latin America – closed captions are called subtitles.

 Subtitles for the Deaf and Hard of Hearing (SDH), on the other hand, assume the viewer cannot understand the language and cannot hear.